ruelalarcon/desmos_midi/README.md

 ## Web Interface

-For a user-friendly experience, you can use the web interface by opening the `webui.bat` on Windows, or `webui.sh` on Linux/Mac.
+For a user-friendly experience, you can use the web interface by running `webui.bat` on Windows, or `webui.sh` on Linux/Mac.

 This will start a local web server at `http://localhost:8573` where you can:
 1. Upload MIDI files